-For our self-set target range for the net leverage ratio and a reconciliation of adjusted EBITDA and net leverage ratio as of September 30, 2023 and December 31, 2022, see "III.
+For our self-set target range for the net leverage ratio and the calculation of the net leverage ratio as of September 30, 2023 and December 31, 2022, see "III.
 Results of operations, financial position and net assets - Financial position - Sources of Liquidity."